osmandapp/web/main/docs/user/plugins/contour-lines.md

 :::info LEGEND

-There is a colour legend that shows how each colour corresponds to an angle of deviation from the plane.
+Each colour corresponds to an angle of deviation from the plane.

 ![Slope colour legend](@site/static/img/plugins/contour-lines/Slope_legend.png)

 :::

-### Combine map types
+### Combine layer types

-If you load different types of maps, *Contour lines*, *Hillshade*, *Slope*, you can combine them if necessary.
-For example, to estimate curvature, especially for a mountain range, the obvious choice to load would be a combination of Contour lines and Hillshade.
-And to estimate the steepness of a slope, points of equal height, you can display Contour lines and Slope maps together.
+You can combine *Contour lines*, *Hillshade*, *Slope* layers if necessary.
+For example, to estimate curvature of a mountain range, the obvious choice would be a combination of Contour lines and Hillshade.
+To estimate the steepness of a slope or to find points of equal height, you can display Contour lines and Slope layers together.

 <Tabs groupId="operating-systems">